tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-This situation can be improved with the help of  go/tf-autograph to allow expression of control flow in Python.
+This situation can be improved with the help of  [autograph](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/autograph) to allow expression of control flow in Python.
 Whether autograph will be enabled by default or not is still under debate, but the option will be there as a flag on defun.

 ### Summaries

-**Background**: See the updated 2.0 summaries design (go/tf-summaries-2.0) and plan (go/tf-2.0-summaries).
-Support for TensorFlow 1.x summaries is a non-goal.

 The summary writing operations (<code>[tb.summary.scalar](https://www.tensorflow.org/api_docs/python/tf/contrib/summary/scalar)</code>, <code>[tb.summary.image](https://www.tensorflow.org/api_docs/python/tf/contrib/summary/image)</code> etc.) can be naturally placed in the graph by using them in a <code>defun</code>-decorated function.
 These operations require two "external" inputs - the summary writer resource and the condition, that will be picked up from the context (e.g., <code>[tb.summary.create_file_writer](https://www.tensorflow.org/api_docs/python/tf/contrib/summary/create_file_writer)</code> and <code>[tb.summary.record_summary_every_n_global_steps](https://www.tensorflow.org/api_docs/python/tf/contrib/summary/record_summary_every_n_global_steps)</code>).
 When defining the graph, these inputs are converted to placeholders, which are then resolved at function invocation time.
 Thus, something like this: